Why Do Some People Relapse Multiple Times?

-Addiction is something that requires constant and lifelong management of the symptoms.
-Because of this, sometimes recovered addicts and alcoholics relapse.
-Relapse is defined as an individual returning to substance abuse after a period of abstinence.
-According to studies regarding individuals who had previously sought substance abuse treatment, between 40-60% of recovering addicts relapse at least once.
+Substance use disorder is something that requires constant and lifelong management of the symptoms.
+Because of this, sometimes people with substance use disorder recovered, and people with alcohol use disorder relapse.
+Relapse is defined as an individual returning to substance use after a period of abstinence.
+According to studies regarding individuals who had previously sought substance use treatment, between 40-60% of recovering people with substance use disorder relapse at least once.

 Staying sober is not a simple task, especially when life keeps getting complicated.
 And, unfortunately, some people relapse multiple times.
 Individuals must take time, practice recovery tools, and completely commit to their recovery to avoid relapse.
 Additionally, individuals must know what could trigger them to relapse and take preventative methods as a precaution.